 In Texas, your spouse cannot inherit from you after you divorce unless you make an affirmative statement that that is what you want.

-But Texas law does not govern your 401(k), 403(b), 457 or other “qualified” (meaning tax deferral-qualified) funds.
-These are governed by ERISA and by the rules of the plan administrator.
+But Texas law does not govern your 401(k), 403(b), 457 or other “qualified” (meaning tax deferred) funds.
+These are governed by federal law called ERISA and by the rules of the plan administrator.
 If your spouse does not sign and file a waiver before you get divorced, she remains your beneficiary afterwards.

-Another approach is for your will and that of your spouse to be by contract, and for your Wills to state this.
-You can’t prevent your spouse from marrying after you are gone, but you can each agree that whatever you have inherited from one another and all your community property will pass to the children, not to the new spouse.
-Your spouse could leave his or her separate property to someone else.
+You can’t prevent your spouse from marrying after you are gone (you may even think companionship is a good idea), but you can each agree that whatever you have inherited from one another and all your community property will pass to the children, not to the new spouse.
+Your spouse could leave his or her separate property to someone else, but the inherited property and the community property would pass to the children.

 Naming Your Children as Beneficiaries